Skip to content

 4. Hybrid Execution

-• Use async def for I/O bound tasks (DB calls, HTTP requests).
+• async def for I/O (DB queries, HTTP calls, event publishing).

-• Use def for CPU bound tasks (image processing, heavy math).
-The Kernel will automatically run synchronous methods in a thread pool to avoid blocking the main loop.
+• def for CPU-bound work (image processing, heavy computation).
+The Kernel automatically runs sync methods in a thread pool — never call time.sleep() or blocking IO inside an async method.

 Released under the MIT License.